 D&B has designated a Chief Information Security Officer who oversees our Global Information Security program.
 The Global Security and Risk team works with lines of business across the company, providing a corporate-wide information security strategy to support business objectives and minimize the likelihood and impact of attacks and security incidents to our information assets and that of our customers and third parties.

 D&B is committed to our customers’ security, availability and confidentiality when using our products and services.
-D&B annually self-certifies to the EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield privacy frameworks.
-D&B also annually certifies to the ISO/IEC 27001:2013 Information Security Management Systems (ISMS) standard for our Dublin, Ireland and Marlow, UK locations.
+D&B also annually certifies to the ISO/IEC 27001:2013 Information Security Management Systems (ISMS) standard for our Dublin, Ireland location and for our London & Cardiff, UK locations.
 In addition, D&B annually undergoes a SOC 2 audit for D&B Hoovers, D&B Datavision, Data Integration Batch, D&B Match, Customer File Processing, Safe Transport, DNBi, Market Insight, Small Business Risk insight, D&B Compliance Check, D&B Credit, D&B Direct+ and Registration portal.

 D&B classifies its data as Public, Internal Use Only, Commercial in Confidence, Restricted Confidential, and Restricted Sensitive.
 This data is data that D&B acquires, processes, analyzes and offers in products for customers to use as a solution to their business needs.
 The permissible use of this data must be understood before using.
 We safeguard this data by using a combination of preventative and detective technologies such as encryption and intrusion detection systems.
 Alongside these security measures, we have policies and procedures in place to validate and enforce our security controls.
 Access to this data is restricted to authorized personnel by physical and logical access controls.